Language practices - fields, methods, theories

 - Birgül Yılmaz (University of Exeter): Linguistic precarity and (im)mobility in Greece

 Based on an 18 month long ethnographic fieldwork in Athens, where I observed English language classes organised in a radical cafe, where I met a group of refugees who lived in a squat, in this presentation, I focus on how (im)mobility shapes refugees' linguistic needs.
 I investigate how waiting as a bordering technology and language learning practices of refugees intersects whilst they plan their journeys to northern Europe via human smugglers.
 The notion of linguistic precarity refers to uncertainties, anxieties, vulnerabilities, insecurities experienced by individuals who make temporary investments in their language learning choices.
-I discuss how my participants mobilize vulnerability, lack of language(s), through self-organised teaching and learning, to reduce their condition of precarity.
+I discuss how my participants mobilise vulnerability, lack of language(s), through self-organised teaching and learning, to reduce their condition of precarity.